rtCamp/Frappe-Manager/docs/reference/index.md

 # Reference

 Technical reference documentation for Frappe Manager internals.
-These pages serve lookup — not learning.
-For how-to guides, see [Guides](../guides/index.md).
+These pages serve lookup - not learning.
+For the mental model start at [Concepts](../concepts/index.md); for workflows see the [Guides](../guides/index.md) and [Deployment](../guides/deployment.md).

 ---